TakuroidX/transcendence-quant42/README.md

-# transcendence-quant42
+# transcendence-quant
 Interactive generative art pushing WebGL to its limits.
 30,000+ particles in real-time.
-By QUANT_42